Alabama vs Maryland Players to Watch - Second Round

 Alabama's Last Game

-Alabama won its previous game against Texas A&M-CC, 96-75, on Thursday.
+Alabama won its previous game versus Texas A&M-CC, 96-75, on Thursday.
 Nick Pringle was its leading scorer with 19 points.

 |Name